Effective Date: 30/12/2020

 We never ask you to reveal your real name.
-We strongly encourage you to use a username that is not your real name, or that gives your identity away.
+We strongly encourage you to use a username that is not your real name or gives your identity away.
 We also recommend that you use a username that’s different from the ones you use on other forums.
 If you are a dental professional and you’d like to use your real name, that’s fine of course!
-Please don’t use a real photo of yourself either, unless you are absolutely sure you don’t mind it being discoverable through search engines.
+Please don’t use a real photo of yourself either, unless you are sure you don’t mind it being discoverable through search engines.

-Search engines, including Google, may index your username and posts, and any photos you post (but not your user profile or email address).
+Search engines, including Google, may index your username and posts and any photos you post (but not your user profile or email address).

 Your email address